jawj/mostly-ormless/README.md

 **`INSERT`**

-The `insert` helper has the same sort of table-specific signatures as select, and it turns the `INSERT` query above into this:
+The `insert` helper has the same sort of table-specific signatures as select, and it turns the `INSERT` query we saw earlier into this:

 ```typescript
 const savedBook = await insert(pool, "books", {